Materials Transfer Agreement

 A Materials Transfer Agreement (MTA) is a legally binding contract used to transfer research materials or other tangible materials for evaluation and experimental use, without transferring title or ownership of the materials to the user.

-Outgoing MTAs allow CU researchers to send materials to a company or research collaborator while protecting the intellectual property of the CU researchers.
+Outgoing MTAs allow CU researchers to provide access to CU-created materials to a company or research collaborator while protecting the intellectual property of CU.
 Incoming MTAs from companies and research institutions serve the same purpose of protecting the interests of the company/institution sending materials to CU researchers.
-The agreements below focus on biological materials, but similar agreements are used to transfer samples of chemical compounds, transgenic animals, and other types of tangible research materials.
+MTAs are used to protect the transfer and use of tangible research materials, such as biological materials (e.g., cell lines, plasmids, strains), samples of chemical compounds, transgenic animals, etc.

-How do I execute a Material Transfer Agreements (MTAs)?
+How do I execute Material Transfer Agreement (MTAs) and CDA/NDAs?

 If you have any questions, please contact: CRAO